btungut/kubernetes-azure-keyvault-secret-operator/README.md

 ...
 ```

-these are defined in deployment if you're not using helm chart
+these are defined in [deployment.yaml](https://github.com/btungut/azure-keyvault-secret-operator/blob/master/manifests/03-deployment.yaml) if you're not using helm chart

 ```
         env: